 Clearly state the time window customers have to test and return a product.
 Give them an option of a replacement, and also on how they would like to receive their money back.
 Make a ‘return policy’ page on your website that explains everything in detail and leaves no room for confusion.

 Converting a customer is more important than getting them to sign up for your website.
 If you’re not an established brand, then first-timers will not be willing to make an account in order to shop on your website.
 Users first need to get acquainted with the shopping experience you provide.
 Only then will they be more inclined to make a permanent account on your website.

-Solution: Don’t force a customer to sign up.
+Don’t force a customer to sign up.
 Give them an option to decline, or don’t ask for account creation in the first place.

 4. Exorbitant Upselling

-Upselling and cross selling can help you sell more, but it can also distract your customers from their original purchase and irk them.
+Upselling and cross-selling can help you sell more, but it can also distract your customers from their original purchase and irk them.
 Trying to convince your customers to buy more when they’re already making a purchase can go against you.

-Solution: Analyse consumer reaction on cross-promotion tactics and try to strike a balance.
+Analyze consumer reaction on cross-promotion tactics and try to strike a balance.
 You should be able to cross-sell without losing customers.
 Don’t clutter the customer’s brain with too many options and place your suggestions in a subtle way so that they look genuine.

 5. Poorly Optimized Checkout Procedure

 Most cart abandonment happens during the checkout procedure, when the customer is about to make payment.
 This could happen for two main reasons: